 Prospective graduate students should apply online through the Graduate College at the University of Illinois.

-ApplyYourself is a web-based application system.
-It allows you to track your admission progress and conduct most of the admission process electronically.
+The online web-based application system allows you to track your admission progress and conduct most of the admission process electronically.
 Choose the “M.Eng. in Bioengineering” degree option when applying for the M.Eng. program.

 - Official transcripts.
 Unofficial transcripts may be uploaded into the application form, but formal transcripts will be required once admitted.